tanabana/osoriof-Student-clone/bio.md

 Where do you currently live?
 What classes have you taken so far, and what are you taking this semester?
 Thanks for being my partner!

+#Some answers
+It took awhile to figure out how to get here, and I'm still not sure if this was the best way.

+I live in DC.
+I came here after finishing Grad school in Boston and am working as a librarian.

+This is my Fourth Quarter.
+I've taken cs 161, 162, 225, 261 and 271